shanecelis/bevy_minibuffer/README.md

 the arguments for any given command, Minibuffer commands will query the user for what they require.
 It is a "pull" model of interaction versus a "push" model.

-[^2]: Although one could implement keyboard macros.
+[^2]: Although one could implement keyboard macros, which are a form of interactive scripting.
 PRs are welcome.

 # TODO
 - [ ] Use a real cursor/selection highlight.